 Compensation Committee.
 The Compensation Committee of our Board of Directors oversees our compensation and employee benefit plans and practices.
 Our Compensation Committee also evaluates and makes recommendations to our Board of Directors for human resource and compensation matters relating to our executive officers.
-The Compensation Committee reviews with the Chief Executive Officer and subsequently approves all executive compensation plans, any executive severance or termination arrangements and any equity compensation plans that are not subject to shareholder approval.
-The Compensation Committee also has the power to review our other compensation plans including the goals and objectives thereof and to recommend changes to these plans to our Board of Directors.
+The Compensation Committee reviews with the Executive Chairman and subsequently approves all executive compensation plans, any executive severance or termination arrangements and any equity compensation plans that are not subject to shareholder approval.
 The Compensation Committee shares jurisdiction with our full Board of Directors over the administration of grants under the 2007 Equity Incentive Plan.
-This Committee met five (5) times during 2009.
+The Compensation Committee has the authority to, at the Company's expense, retain independent counsel or other advisers as it deems necessary in connection with its responsibilities.
+The Compensation Committee may request that any of our Directors, officers or employees, or other persons attend its meetings to provide advice, counsel or pertinent information as the committee requests.
+This Committee met two (2) times during 2010.

-The Compensation Committee is comprised of three (3) Directors, Messrs.
+The members of the Compensation Committee for 2010 were Messrs.
 Lacy, Korn and Wish.
-Each of these Directors served on the Committee throughout 2009.
-The members are elected annually, and Mr. Lacy serves as the Chairman of the Committee.
 Each member of the Compensation Committee is independent as defined in the listing standards of the New York Stock Exchange.
 While we have no specific qualification requirements for members of the Compensation Committee, our members have knowledge and experience regarding compensation matters as developed through their respective business experience in both management and advisory roles including general business management, executive compensation and employee benefits experience.
 We feel that their collective achievements and knowledge provide us with extensive diversity in experience, culture and viewpoints.
+The Compensation Committee generally meets in executive session as part of each scheduled meeting.

 Our Compensation Committee operates under a written charter approved by our Board of Directors, a copy of which is available on our website at www.ocwen.com and is available in print to any shareholder who requests it.
 On an annual basis, the Compensation Committee evaluates its performance under the charter to ensure that it appropriately addresses the matters that are within the scope of committee responsibility.
 When necessary, the Compensation Committee recommends amendments to its charter to the Board of Directors for approval.
-The charter was last reviewed and approved by the Compensation Committee in January 2010.
+The charter was last reviewed and approved by the Compensation Committee in January 2011.